dchaploeb/dotfiles/README.md

 # dchaploeb's dotfiles

 Welcome to my dotfiles repo.
 I use `chezmoi` to manage my home directory, synchronize application settings, and install packages on my computers.
-The goals here is to make setting up environments fast, easy, reproducible, and idempotent; to keep setups consistent between multiple environments whenever possible, and to facilitate a computing environment that is efficient for how I work!
+The goals here is to make setting up environments fast, easy, reproducible, and idempotent; to keep setups consistent between multiple environments whenever possible; and to facilitate a computing environment that is efficient for how I work!

 This readme is both an explanation for others of some of what I've set up in